Skip to main content

 Passerini's menu is built around seasonal produce, which means the timing of your visit has real consequences for what lands on the plate.
 The awards documentation highlights combinations that only make sense in specific windows: puntarelle (a Roman chicory variety with a short Italian season, typically late winter into spring) alongside farm chicken, or asparagus prepared in a macedoine with pork loin.
 These are not year-round dishes.
 They appear when the ingredient is right and disappear when it is not.

-Spring visits are likely to surface the most characteristically Italian seasonal ingredients: asparagus, early chicories, and the first tender greens that drive the vegetable-forward parts of the menu.
+Spring visits are likely to surface the most characteristically Italian seasonal ingredients: asparagus, early chicories, the first tender greens that drive the vegetable-forward parts of the menu.
 Autumn is generally strong for Italian-influenced kitchens because the produce calendar aligns with the heartier flavours the cuisine favours.
 Summer can be productive but the kitchen's Roman sensibility means lighter produce often gets more restrained treatment than the bold combinations possible in cooler months.
-If you are timing a visit specifically to get the leading of the menu, late winter through spring or October into November are the strongest windows based on the dish references available.
+If you are timing a visit specifically to get the best of the menu, late winter through spring or October into November are the strongest windows based on the dish references available.

 The weekly schedule also shapes the decision.
-Passerini is open Tuesday through Friday for both lunch and dinner, Saturday dinner only, and closed Sunday and Monday.
+Passerini is open Tuesday through Friday for both lunch and dinner, Saturday dinner only, closed Sunday and Monday.
 If you want the full mid-week flexibility, Wednesday through Friday gives you the most options.
 Saturday is dinner-only and likely the busiest night of the week.

 Practical Details